santoshsmalagi/Developer-Essentials/Visual-Studio-Code/VScode.md

 > *NOTE: Installing [vscodevim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) might change the default [keyboard shortcuts](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf) in VS Code.*

 * ``Ctrl+,`` - to open and configure user settings for different VS Code features
+* Breadcrumbs - VS Code can display the entire path from the source directory down to the symbol name.
+This can also be used to do source code navigation.
 * Quick Open - ``Ctrl+P``
   * Open any file in the repository by searching for a string, mutliple files with same name listed with a relative path.
   * Holding down `Ctrl` key opens files in a new editor group or tab.